Fansesi/mysite/content/english/page/about/index.md

 * Game industry and game development
 * 3D printers and printing

-I plan to write about things that I like doing and some problems and solutions that I have faced and tackled.
-Also I'd like to create an archive of my travel notes!
+In this blog, I write about my projects, researchs, some thoughts and guides about specific stuff such as problems I've faced during my works or guide to project competitions.
+I also share my personal travel notes.

 Have a beautiful day!